|Nutrition Facts (per serving)|

 Yield: 6 servings

 2 pounds skinless salmon fillets

-- 2 tablespoons unsalted butter
+2 tablespoons unsalted butter

-- 2 tablespoons olive oil
+2 tablespoons olive oil

-- 1/3 cups minced shallots
+1/3 cups minced shallots

-- 6 cups low-sodium chicken or vegetable broth
+6 cups low-sodium chicken broth, or vegetable broth

-- 1 cup half-and-half
+1 cup half-and-half

-- 3 tablespoons minced fresh dill
+3 tablespoons minced fresh dill

-- Kosher or coarse salt and freshly ground pepper to taste
+Kosher salt, or coarse salt, to taste

 Cut the salmon into 1-inch pieces.
 In a large skillet over medium heat, melt 1 tablespoon of the butter.
 Add half the salmon and sauté just until the outside turns opaque, about 2 minutes.
 Remove from the skillet with a slotted spoon, melt the remaining tablespoon of butter, and repeat with the other half of the salmon.